Roshon Fegan: Career

 Fegan was featured on the 14th season of the ABC show Dancing with the Stars.
 Chelsie Hightower was announced as Roshon's ballroom dance partner.
 He stayed on for eight weeks and was placed in the top 6.

 Personal life

 Roshon is a songwriter, producer, actor, artist and freestyle dancer who learned his moves by watching Michael Jackson and other influential dancers.
 A drummer since the age of two, Roshon also plays the piano and guitar.

 He has released a number of singles on iTunes and has finished his first self-produced EP I AM RO SHON under his own label, "3inaRo Entertainment".
 The name 3inaRo (pronounced "three-in-a-row") is a reference to being a triple-threat entertainer in his three passions: acting, freestyle dancing, and music.
-He currently lives in California with most of his family.

-He was in a relationship with dancer Dytto.